amooma/rails-4.2-book/chapter04-activerecord.md

 $
 ```

-The attribute created\_at stores the time when the record was initially
+The attribute `created_at` stores the time when the record was initially
-created. updated\_at shows the time of the last update for this record.
+created. `updated_at` stores the time of the last update for this record.

-id is used a central identification of the record (primary key).
-The id
+`id` is used a central identification of the record (primary key).
+The `id` is
-is automatically incremented by 1 for each record.
+automatically incremented by 1 for each record.

 ### Getters and Setters

 To read and write values of a SQL table row you can use by ActiveRecord
-provided getters and setters [the section called "Getters and Setters"](#getters-and-setters).
+provided getters and setters [the section called "Getters and
-These attr\_accessors are automatically created.
-The getter of the field
+Setters"](#getters-and-setters).
+These `attr_accessors` are automatically
-`updated_at` for a given `Country` with the name `germany` would
+created.
+The getter of the field `updated_at` for a given `Country` with the
-be `germany.updated_at`.
+name `germany` would be `germany.updated_at`.

 ### Possible Data Types in ActiveRecord

 ActiveRecord is a *layer* between Ruby and various relational databases.
-Unfortunately, many SQL databases have different perspectives regarding
+Unfortunately, many SQL databases have different perspectives regarding the
-the definition of columns and their content.
-But you do not need to
+definition of columns and their content.
+But you do not need to worry about
-worry about this, because ActiveRecord solves this problem transparently
+this, because ActiveRecord solves this problem transparently for you.
-for you.

 -   Advantage: